 #.1 The Entrepreneur’s Guide to Customer Development

 In 2010, ‘The Entrepreneur’s Guide to Customer Development: A cheat sheet to The Four Steps to the Epiphany‘ by Brant Cooper and Patrick Vlaskovits was published.
-The book is only 90 pages is available officially via www.custdev.com
+The book is only 90 pages but is a super read.

-The 2013 follow up book by Brant Cooper and Patrick Vlaskovits is called ‘The Lean Entrepreneur: How Visionaries Create Products, Innovate with New Ventures, and Disrupt Markets‘.
-It is a good book which is well written with lots of case examples – it also has some brilliant graphics like the one below which is making point that traditional approach to the Sales funnel should be turned on its head.
+The follow-up book by Brant Cooper and Patrick Vlaskovits (published in 2013) is called ‘The Lean Entrepreneur: How Visionaries Create Products, Innovate with New Ventures, and Disrupt Markets‘.
+It is a good book which is well written with lots of case examples – it also has some brilliant graphics like the one below which makes the point that the traditional approach to the Sales funnel should be turned on its head.

 You can see the authors’ book promo on YouTube (3 minutes) below.

-The Lean Entrepreneur firstly provides a good summary of Lean Startup and Customer Development principles before adding to the resources available to entrepreneurs.
-The final two pages (233 & 234) provide a Nine step job by job bullet-proof blueprint plan for success.
+The Lean Entrepreneur provides a good summary of Lean Startup and Customer Development principles before adding to the resources available to entrepreneurs.
+The final two pages provide a Nine step job by job bullet-proof blueprint plan for success.
 Job 4 is called ‘viability experiments’ and is discussed fully in chapter 6.
 The idea of viability experiments is to test critical aspects of your business model before you build them out.
-Great examples are provided of different types of tests: landing page; concierge; Wizard of Oz; Prototypes; Wireframes & Mockups; and Test apps.
+Great examples are provided of different types of tests: landing page; concierge; Wizard of Oz; Prototypes; Wireframes; Mockups; and Test apps.
 There is bonus material on Lean Entrepreneur.co which is made available after you buy the book.
 Overall, definitely worth reading this book.

-The Lean Startup: How Constant Innovation Creates Radically Successful Businesses by Eric Ries is a fantastic book.
+The Lean Startup: How Constant Innovation Creates Radically Successful Businesses is a fantastic book.
 The book is acknowledged as changing how startups are defined and how everyone thinks about entrepreneurship.
 A movement has indeed been created with Lean Startup principles now being applied in large enterprises, non-profits and government agencies.
-A new terminology has been popularised to include: Build-Measure-Learn feedback loops; Pivots; and Hypothesis.
-My personal opinion is that these concepts are brilliant and need to be understood but we need to be careful with how we use the buzzwords as per my earlier blogpost.
+New terminology has been popularised to include: Build-Measure-Learn feedback loops; Pivots; and Hypothesis.
+My personal opinion is that these concepts are brilliant and need to be understood but we need to be careful with how we use the buzzwords as per my earlier blog post.

-My favourite part (real eye opener) of the Lean Startup was the discussion of Engines of Growth addressed as part of Innovation Accounting.
-These are critical to understanding how close your business is to achieving product-market fit.
-It answers the paradox: how do I know if I should quit as this is not working or if I should persevere as success is around the corner or if I should change to get to where I want to go.
-For more on Engines of Growth see Eric’s blogpost from 2008.
+My favourite part (real eye-opener) of the Lean Startup was the discussion of Engines of Growth addressed as part of Innovation Accounting.
+These are critical to understanding how close your business is to achieve product-market fit.
+It answers the paradox: how do I know if I should quit as this is not working or if I should persevere as success is around the corner or if I should change to get to where I want to go?
+For more on Eric Ries on Engines of Growth” see his article on Startup Lessons Learned.com from 2008.

-I think Eric is a great speaker as you can see in the YouTube video below.
+I think Eric is a great speaker as you can see in the YouTube video above.
 60 minutes – recorded one week after the publication of The Lean Startup.

 #.3 Running Lean by Ash Maurya